vijayperlakota/llm-graphrag-local/README.md

 This portrayal suggests that the Pandavas represent virtue and righteousness, while the Kauravas embody vice and corruption.
 The conflict between them highlights the eternal struggle between good and evil, with the ultimate triumph of dharma over adharma.

+### Output for "Who is the best person in Kauravas and Pandavas"

+ python -m graphrag.query --root . --method global "Who is the best person in Kauravas and Pandavas"

+INFO: Reading settings from settings.yaml creating llm client with {'api_key': 'REDACTED,len=9', 'type': "openai_chat", 'model': 'gemma2', 'max_tokens': 4000, 'request_timeout': 180.0, 'api_base': 'http://localhost:11434/v1', 'api_version': None, 'organization': None, 'proxy': None, 'cognitive_services_endpoint': None, 'deployment_name': None, 'model_supports_json': True, 'tokens_per_minute': 0, 'requests_per_minute': 0, 'max_retries': 10, 'max_retry_wait': 10.0, 'sleep_on_rate_limit_recommendation': True, 'concurrent_requests': 25}

+SUCCESS: Global Search Response: The Mahabharata presents a complex narrative that avoids definitively stating who is "best" among the Kauravas and Pandavas.
+Instead, it explores the strengths and weaknesses of both sides, offering a nuanced perspective on their characters and actions.

+Duryodhana, a prominent Kaurava, is characterized by ambition and cunning [Data: Mahabharata (Character: Duryodhana)].
+However, he is also described as being driven by jealousy and treachery.
+In contrast, Yudhishthira, the eldest Pandava, is known for his righteousness, adherence to dharma, and sense of justice [Data: Mahabharata (Character: Yudhishthira)].

+The epic highlights the internal conflicts and moral dilemmas faced by individuals on both sides, ultimately leaving the judgment of who is "best" open to interpretation.